sjoerd-verhagen/barcelona-rental-analysis/index.md

 <details>
   <summary>Step 2.1 - Descriptive Statistics </summary

+**Step overview**
-In this step, I calculated the number of listings, average, minimum, maximum, and price variation for rentals in each district, then ranked districts by average price.
+In this step, I calculated key rental price statistics per district including the number of listings, average, minimum, maximum rents, and price variation.
+Subsequently, I ranked the districts by average rent to get a broad overview of the market.

 ```sql
 SELECT